UnityFoundation-io/Libre311/app/README.md

 The above data models and their respective data [repository interfaces](https://micronaut-projects.github.io/micronaut-data/latest/guide/#repositories) can be found in `app/src/main/java/app/model`.

+#### Initializing Services and Service Definitions in the Database
+Assuming DDL is enabled (see jpa.default.properties.hibernate.hbm2ddl.auto in application.yml), Services (or Issue Types) and their respective Service Definitions can be established before build time.
+To do so, modify the application-data.yml file, build the project, then include `data` in the MICRONAUT_ENVIRONMENTS environment variable before executing the application as a service.

+After initializing the data and before subsequent bootstrapping of the application, one should remove `data` from the MICRONAUT_ENVIRONMENTS environment variable so as not to receive database primary key conflicts when reloading the data outlined in application-data.yml.

+As of this writing, any modification or additions of Services and Service Definition must be done manually in the database.

 ### Service Layer
 Following the pattern of CRUD capabilities per resource, a service primarily interacts with its corresponding resource;